khyatiparekh/Searching-for-Success/README.md

 features_selection will use Lasso regression model to select 5 keywords that are significant to the company's stock performance.
-And the second function predcition_model will predict the likelihood of stock prices increase or decrease after upcomming earning report released for given company.
+And the second function predcition_model will predict the likelihood of stock prices increase or decrease after upcoming earning report released for given company.
 And the third function prediction _stock_price will call the previous functions based on the company name input.